 - Chemical Waving

 - Virgin hair lightening

 Barbers will be sent an official notice from the board detailing their results from both examinations.
 If successful, barbers will be eligible to apply for licensure to practice within Connecticut.

 Apply for registration in the state of Connecticut

 Following the completion of formal education via an institution, barbers are required to apply for registration with the Connecticut State Board for Barbers and Hairdressers.
 Once this application has been processed, barbers are then able to apply for the licensing examinations.
 In order to have this application processed, applicants are required to submit:

 - Any other specified documentation

 Ensure your license remains up to date

 Licensed barbers are required to update their license biennially.
 This can be done easily online Connecticut State Board’s online license renewal portal.
 There is a $100 renewal fee.

-There is currently no ongoing education needs for barbers during their licensing period in the state of Connecticut.
+There is currently no ongoing education requirement for barbers during their licensing period in Connecticut.
 However, many barbers may choose to undertake ongoing education to further their career opportunities and stay up to date in current fashions and trends